SolaceSamples/solace-samples-cloudfoundry-java/_docs/java-app.md

 This tutorial assumes the following:

 * You are familiar with Solace [core concepts](http://dev.solacesystems.com/docs/core-concepts/).
 * You are familiar with [Spring RESTful Web Services](https://spring.io/guides/gs/rest-service/).
+* You are familiar with [Cloud Foundry](https://www.cloudfoundry.org/).
 * You have access to a running Pivotal Cloud Foundry environment.
 * Solace Messaging for PCF have been installed in your Pivotal Cloud Foundry environment.